Merdoc97/kafka_schema_registry_json_example/Readme.md

 current example covers only producer validation because KafkaJsonSchemaDeserializer has a bug if some put into kafka some wrong data, consumer validation work via validation framework and use .DLT pattern for wrong data

+ to get asymc api schema go to springwolf/asyncapi-ui.html